 Do you know how to use Microsoft Outlook to its fullest potential?
 Microsoft Outlook is designed to make your workday easier.
 Not knowing how to use it is like not understanding how to do your job.
-There are some easy ways to clean out your inbox using Outlook’s Rules.
+There are some easy ways that teach you the process of cleaning out outlook email inbox of yours quickly using Outlook’s Rules.
 I’ll show you how here.

 If you’re like me, you receive emails that are less of a priority than others.
 You want to eventually read them, but you might not want them all in your inbox as a high-priority item.